 Using third-party data to create audiences for ads targeting.

-Placing your remarketing tags on sites or apps that aren't owned and operated by you, or allowing other sites to put their remarketing tags on your site or app, in order to create remarketing lists.
+Placing your remarketing tags on sites or apps not owned and operated by you, or allowing other sites to put their remarketing tags on your site or app, in order to create remarketing lists.

 Example: If you operate a baby clothing site, you can’t allow an unaffiliated site that sells baby strollers to put their remarketing tag on your site so that they can build a remarketing list of people buying baby products.